 Scholarly Commons Citation

 Tushnet, Rebecca, "The Romantic Author and the Romance Writer: Resisting Gendered Concepts of Creativity" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1419.
+1419.